 - Legal and Accounting—establishments providing legal, accounting, and bookkeeping services, and all subcontracting establishments.

-For calendar year 2018, farm production value added was 8 cents of each food dollar expenditure, implying that 6.6 cents from farm commodity sales (from the 14.6-cent farm share) was used to purchase products from the other industry groups.
-The 2018 industry group value-added food dollar also indicates that about 49.7 cents of the food dollar value covers the services from food retailers (12.3 cents) and foodservice establishments (37.4 cents).
-The use of energy throughout the food supply chain accounted for 4.2 cents of every 2018 food dollar expenditure.
-Advertising accounted for 2.6 cents of a food dollar expenditure.
+For calendar year 2019, farm production value added was 7.6 cents of each food-dollar expenditure, implying that 6.7 cents from farm-commodity sales (from the 14.3-cent farm share) was used to purchase products from the other industry groups.
+The 2019 industry-group value-added food dollar also indicates that about 50.6 cents of the food-dollar value covers the services from food retailers (12.1 cents) and food-service establishments (38.5 cents).
+The use of energy throughout the food supply chain accounted for 4.1 cents of every 2019 food-dollar expenditure.
+Advertising accounted for 2.6 cents of a food-dollar expenditure.

 - Domestic hired labor is allocated salary and benefits for services on behalf of a domestic establishment that directs sales towards fulfilling the supply of food to the U.S. market.

-- Property income—machinery, equipment, structures, natural resources, product inventory, and other tangible or intangible assets—is allocated compensation to various owners for services on behalf of a domestic establishment that directs sales to the U.S. food supply.
+- Property income—machinery, equipment, structures, natural resources, product inventory, and other tangible or intangible assets—are allocated compensation to various owners for services on behalf of a domestic establishment that direct sales to the U.S. food supply.

-For calendar year 2018, the primary factor series indicates that 50.3 cents of every food dollar expenditure goes to the salary and benefits of domestic workers, 35.7 cents is dispensed as property income, and the remainder is split between U.S. government (output taxes) and international assets (imports).
+For calendar year 2019, the primary factor series indicates that 51.5 cents of every food-dollar expenditure goes to the salary and benefits of domestic workers, 33.9 cents is dispensed as property income, and the remainder is split between U.S. government (output taxes) and international assets (imports).

-Cross-tabulated statistics of primary factor value added by industry group are displayed in table form because these data provide more detail than can effectively be displayed in a food dollar visual.
-The underlying detailed value-added data for 2018 are presented below:
+Cross-tabulated statistics of primary factor value-added data by industry groups are displayed in table form because these data provide more detail than can effectively be displayed in a food-dollar visual.
+The underlying detailed value-added data for 2019 are presented below: